-As of June 24, 2011, we had approximately 6,800 full-time employees located in Thailand, the PRC, North America and Europe.
-As of June 24, 2011, we had approximately 5,460 full-time employees located in Thailand, approximately 5,300 of whom were engaged in manufacturing operations and 160 of whom were engaged in general and administration.
-As of June 24, 2011, we had approximately 1,270 full-time employees located in the PRC, approximately 1,200 of whom were engaged in manufacturing operations and 70 of whom were engaged in general and administration.
-As of June 24, 2011, we had approximately 30 of whom were engaged in manufacturing operations and 10 of whom were engaged in general and administration.
-As of June 24, 2011, we had approximately 30 of whom were engaged in manufacturing operations and 10 of whom were engaged in general and administration.
-As of June 24, 2011, we had 3 full-time employees located in the United States, approximately 30 of whom were engaged in manufacturing operations and 10 of whom were engaged in general and administration.
-As of June 24, 2011, we had 3 full-time employees located in Europe, all of whom were engaged in business development activities.
+As of June 25, 2010, we had approximately 5,900 full-time employees located in Thailand, the PRC, the U.S. and Canada.
+As of June 25, 2010, we had approximately 4,800 full-time employees located in Thailand, approximately 4,640 of whom were engaged in manufacturing operations and 160 of whom were engaged in general and administration.
+As of June 25, 2010, we had approximately 1,050 full-time employees located in the PRC, approximately 990 of whom were engaged in manufacturing operations and 60 of whom were engaged in general and administration.
+As of June 25, 2010, we had approximately 40 full-time employees located in the U.S., approximately 30 of whom were engaged in manufacturing operations and 10 of whom were engaged in general and administration.
 None of our employees are represented by a labor union.
 We have not experienced any work stoppages, slowdowns or strikes.
 We consider our relations with our employees to be excellent.
 Our employees have been employed by us for an average of approximately four consecutive years.